qlik-oss/core-website/docs/index.md

 ## New to Qlik Core?

 If you are new to Qlik Core, we recommend that you begin with the [Getting Started](./get-started.md) section.

+## Feedback
+If you have questions about Qlik Core use our [Slack channels](http://qlikbranch-slack-invite.herokuapp.com/).
+We would love to get your feedback, how you are using Qlik Core and what we can to do make it better.